VIP-SMUR/25Sp-EnergyInBuildings/README.md

 ## Deployment

-It is currently deployed at: https://energymap.vercel.app/
+It is currently deployed on [Render](https://render.com/) at: https://two5sp-energyinbuildings-1.onrender.com/

-We used two web deployment services: Vercel and Render.
-For the frontend, we used [Vercel](https://vercel.com), and for the backend we used [Render](https://render.com/)
+### Render Frontend Settings

+It's deployed as a Static Service with the following settings:

+1. Service as **Static Service**
+2. Root Directory set as `/energy_map/ `

+3. Pushlish Directory as `dist`
+4. Build Command set as `yarn && yarn build`

-### Render Settings
+### Render Backend Settings

 It's deployed as a Web Service with the following settings:

 1. Service as **Web Service**
 2. Root Directory set as `/energy_map/flask-api/ `

 3. Build Command set as `pip install -r requirements.txt`
 4. Start Command as `python app.py`

 ## Repository Structure
 ```
 energy map